ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 [0,3,2] < [2,4,1] = false
 ```

-Therefore, all we can say about these two events is that they are independent, concurrent or causally unrelated, or `A || B`.
+Neither vector clock is larger or smaller than the other; therefore, all we can say about these two events is that they are independent, concurrent or causally unrelated, or `A || B`.

-So this means we can easily tell a computer how to determine if two events are causally related.
+This does however mean that we can easily tell a computer how to determine if two events are causally related.
 All we have to do is compare the vector clock values of these two events.
-If we can determine that one is less than the other, then we know for certain that the event with the smaller vector clock value occurred in the causal history of the event with the larger vector clock.
+If we can determine that one is less than the other, then we know for certain that the event with the smaller vector clock value occurred in the causal history of the event with the larger vector clock value.

 If, on the other hand, the ***less than*** relation cannot be satisfied, then we can be certain that the two events are causally unrelated.

 ## Protocols

-A protocol is simply an agreed set of rules that computers use for communicating with each other.
+The non-rigourous definition of a protocol is that it is an agreed upon set of rules that computers use for communicating with each other.

 Let's take a simple example:

 One process sends the message `Hi, how are you?` to another process.
-According to our protocol, when a process receives this message, it is required to send the response `Good, thanks`
+According to our simple protocol, when a process receives this specific message, it is required to send the response `Good, thanks`

-There is nothing in our protocol however that states which process is to send the first message, so the following two diagrams are both valid runs of our protocol
+There is nothing in our protocol however that states which process is to send the first message, or what should happen after the `Good, thanks` message has been received.

+The following two diagrams are both valid runs of our protocol:

 ![Protocol 1](./img/L5%20Protocol%201.png)